blueprinted-io/documentation/what_is_scorm_and_tincan.md

 - SCORM backward compatibility (you’ll need new content)
 - A silver bullet — your learning content still needs to be modular and well-structured, the requirement for reimagining learning strategy from xAPI still remains
-- Broad adoption — cmi5 is emerging, but not yet universal
+- Broad adoption — cmi5 is emerging, but not yet universal and is often implemented in name only.

 cmi5 is the spec xAPI should’ve shipped with.
-It closes the gaps and gives you the structure needed for real-world implementation.
+It closes the gaps and gives you the structure needed for real-world implementation but requires a different approach to learning scoping, development, implementation, evaluation and understanding.

 ---